Canonical Lifts in Multisymplectic De Donder-Weyl Hamiltonian Field Theories: Introduction

-In this work, we present a formal mathematical definition of the canonical lift of a configuration bundle diffeomorphism and of a vector field on the configuration bundle of a field theory to the extended and restricted multimomentum bundles on which the multisymplectic De Donder--Weyl Hamiltonian formulation of field theories takes place.
-The notion of natural symmetries in the multisymplectic De Donder--Weyl framework thereby follows, along with a variety of properties and new theorems.
-We also give a formal definition of canonical lifts and natural symmetries for field theories that are singular (in the De Donder--Weyl sense), which are studied on embedded constraint submanifolds of the appropriate multimomentum bundles.
 Prior to this work, the usual way to obtain the appropriate symmetries resulting from canonical lifts in the De Donder--Weyl setting was to first work out the full analysis in the Lagrangian setting, including the variational calculus and constraint analysis, and then project the constraint and symmetry structures onto the Hamiltonian setting via the Legendre transform \cite{GR-2023}.
 The results presented in this paper allow us to go directly to the De Donder--Weyl formalism for classical field theories without having to first walk through the entire Lagrangian formulation.